• Skip to primary navigation

 • Heat the remaining mushrooms for garnish if necessary in a pan or a microwave.

-• Serve the risotto and garnish with chopped chives and the mushrooms.
+• Serve the risotto and garnish with chopped herbs and the sautéed mushrooms.

 Nutrition